Veterinary Assistant Salary

 Plus, vet assistant schools usually charge fair tuition fees.

-And two, they get thorough education and practical experience.
+And two, they get a thorough education and practical experience.

 As a result, they’re more than ready for the workplace upon graduation.